ZirumAndBigBro/Audio-transcriptor-russian-/README.md

 - This script will create the folder structure in the same manner as LJSpeech-1.1 dataset.
 - This script will splitt the audio files on silenses and send the audio chunks to google recognition service
 - Google will return the recognized text.
 - Text normalization will change integers and text written with latin letters into russian text.
+- Punctuation will set commas in text.
 - This text will be writen to metadata.csv in the same manner as in LJSpeech-1.1 dataset.
 - Audio chunks will be normalized on loudness.
 - Audio chunks will also be saved in the same manner as in LJSpeech-1.1 dataset.
 - See script for further description.

 # requirements:
-pip install pydub
+pydub

-pip install SpeechRecognition
+SpeechRecognition

-pip install torch --> for normalizer
+torch --> for normalizer

-pip install tqdm --> for normalizer
+tqdm --> for normalizer

+pytorch_pretrained_bert==0.6.2 --> for bert (punctuation)

+pymorphy2==0.8 --> for bert (punctuation)

 to work with mp3-files you will need to install ffmpeg and put it to PATH. https://github.com/FFmpeg/FFmpeg Windows installation instruction here http://blog.gregzaal.com/how-to-install-ffmpeg-on-windows/

 Text normalization from https://github.com/snakers4/russian_stt_text_normalization is implemented here.

+Punctuation (comma placement) from https://github.com/vlomme/Bert-Russian-punctuation dont forget to download pretrained model (see "how to use").

 # how to use
 - This script must be in the same folder with audio files that should be transcripted
 - The names of the audio files must be as follows: 01.mp3, 02.mp3, ..., 99.mp3 (or) 01.wav, 02.wav, ..., 99.wav
+- download pretrained bert model https://drive.google.com/file/d/190dLqhRjqgNJLKBqz0OxQ3TzxSm5Qbfx/view and place it in folder bert
 - start the audio_transcribe.py in IDLE

 # how to optimize for your audio